Hideaway in France - gîtes in the Pyrénées near Carcassonne

 France still runs on the traditional French values of an early start, a late finish and a long lunch!

 • Most shops, including supermarkets, will close for at least an hour between 12 and 2.
-Some close for 2 hours
+Some close for 2 hours, although especially in the summer season more and more places are now staying open through lunchtime.

-• Few manned petrol stations are open 24 hours, and the ones that say 24/24 can't be used without a french credit card
+• Few manned petrol stations are open 24 hours, but the ones that say 24/24 can usually be used with a UK chip-and-PIN credit card

 Car Hire

-Although we link to the 'partner car hire' schemes for each of the airlines on our How to get here page, If you have the time it is often better to go with a car hire broker -
+Although each of the airlines has a 'partner car hire' scheme, it is often better to go with a car hire broker -

 • The broker is likely to offer a better price